chesterbr/chesterbr.github.io/_posts/2017-09-06-atari-2600-cpu-running-on-a-breadboard.markdown

 I was having a hard time uploading the monitor for the second time, _and_ noticed the last couple bits were a bit unstable.
 It turns out [you should not use Arduino pins 0 and 1 if you are dumping serial output](https://www.arduino.cc/en/reference/board).

-I am not sure how I managed to make this work before (maybe I was using a compatible board that did not reserve those bits for serial I/O), but I've changed the circuit to instead use pins 2-14, where "14" is actually analog pin A0 (which can be used as digital), and pin A5 for the clock.
+I am not sure how I managed to make this work before (maybe I was using a compatible board that did not reserve those pins for serial I/O), but I've changed the circuit to instead use pins 2-14, where "14" is actually analog pin A0 (which can be used as digital), and pin A5 for the clock.

 I've also rewrote the monitor program, cleaning it up a quite a bit and printing actual ROM addresses: